lammpstutorials/lammpstutorials.github.io/README.md

 # LAMMPS tutorials

-This is the script of the [LAMMPS Tutorials 2.0](https://lammpstutorials.github.io/) webpage.
+Welcome to the repository of the [LAMMPS Tutorials 2.0](https://lammpstutorials.github.io/) webpage.
+All the input scripts and data files can be found in the [inputs](docs/inputs/) folder.
-All the LAMMPS input scripts and data files can be found in the [inputs](docs/inputs/) folder.
+The python/pyplot scripts used to generate the dark and white figures are also provided.

 <p float="left">
   <a href="https://lammpstutorials.github.io">